Raghuvarants/rvaran/README.md

 - 👋 Hi, I’m Raghuvaran
-- 👀 I’m interested in Data and Product
+- 👀 I’m interested very much in understanding the "why?" part in everything I do.
-- 🌱 I’m currently learning Robot Automation
+- 🌱 I’m currently working on learning Product Management

 <!---